Engineering Services

 In-person: 545 Tenth Line, Collingwood, ON

 The Town of Collingwood Development Standards provide guidance for the design and construction of municipal infrastructure.
 These Standards are updated from time-to-time.
 Consultants utilizing the Town Development Standards will need to ensure that their designs or the construction of works are being completed in accordance with the most current details.
-The attached document incorporates the amendments approved by Council in August 2022.
+Please refer to the document below, which incorporates the amendments approved by Council in August 2022.

 The removal or placement of fill within the Town of Collingwood is regulated by By-Law 2003-103.
 Outside of having an executed development agreement, the placement or removal of fill within the Town of Collingwood is prohibited unless the appropriate Fill Permit has been obtained.